Willeujeans/jeanDevNotes/Algorithms/Graph Theory.md

 - **Connectivity**: Graphs are connected when all Vertices are connected, Vertices are connected if an edge exists between them.
 A Vertex is _incident_ to another Vertex if its connected to another Vertex.
 - **Path**: The order in which Vertices are visited.
 Node1 -> Node2 -> Node3
 - **Cycle**: A path that starts and ends at the same Vertex.
+- **Hamiltonian circuit**: A closed loop that starts and ends at the same node touching each node once.

 ---
 # Graphs